Through The Fibro Fog

 • person holding a blueberry thumbprint cookie with a wire rack of cookies in the background.

-• wooden board with coconut macadamia oat cookies on it.
+• wooden board with coconut macadamia oat cookies on it with a glass jar of macadamias and bowl of flax in the background.

 Coconut Macadamia Nut Cookies